 Since 2000, Melbourne has recorded a total of 4,148 NO2 exceedance events, with the highest seasonal average in winter (62) and the lowest in summer (21).
 In comparison, Sydney reported more than double exceedance events compared to Melbourne, with 8,483 NO2 exceedance events, showing relatively consistent seasonal averages throughout the year (ranging from 81 to 91).
 For PM2.5, Sydney recorded 6,968 exceedance events, compared to Melbourne’s 380 events.
 Seasonal averages in Sydney remained relatively high across all seasons, while Melbourne’s exceedance events were notably low, averaging just 1 per month.
 PM10 exceedance events showed a similar disparity: Sydney recorded 5,661 events, with consistent seasonal averages, while Melbourne recorded only 569, concentrated mostly in autumn and summer.
 For O3, Melbourne’s 80 recorded exceedances were lower than Sydney’s 529, with both cities experiencing O3 events during summer.
-Overall, single-pollutant exceedances were most common in Melbourne with a total of 3,100 events, while Sydney recorded a higher prevalence of multi-pollutant exceedances, with 7,380 events.
+Overall, single-pollutant exceedances were most common in Melbourne with a total of 3,100 events, while Sydney recorded a higher prevalence of multi-pollutant exceedances, with 7,380 events (Table 4).

 Table 4.
 Air pollution exceedance events in Melbourne and Sydney.
 The evaluation of air pollution exceedance for NO2, PM2.5, and PM10 was based on daily average, whereby for O3 was based on 8-hour average.
 And the frequency of air pollution exceedance event on weekly, monthly and seasonal basis ((S)Summer, (A) Autumn, (W) Winter, (S) Spring).